XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/about.md

 ***

 &nbsp;&nbsp;*The Conservatory* is a narrative-backed, voxel-based universal sandbox game.
-It is meant to fill a gap that I believe exists in my favorite genres of gaming, and has the secondary purpose of serving as a challenge to my skills acquired over the past 15 years of time spent as an indie developer.
-This is my "final boss", metaphorically speaking.

 ## The Developer and The Inspiration